Mahdi-Razi-Gandomani/B-Spline-Activation/README.md

 - Simply run the cells in `plot_mnist_results.ipynb` for the **Permuted MNIST** forgetting analysis.
 - Simply run the cells in `toy_regression.ipynb` for the **Peaks Regression** fitting experiment.

 ---

-## 📬 Contact

-For any questions or suggestions, please reach out to:

-- **Email**: [mahdi.razi@aut.ac.ir]

----

-## ⭐ Acknowledgments

-Special thanks to my supervisors **Dr. Ali Mohades** for their invaluable guidance and support throughout this project.

----